abbbi/virtnbdbackup/README.md

 those checkpoints.
 Unfortunately `libvirtd` scans the checkpoint only once during startup.

-This can result in an situation, where the bitmap is still defined in the qcow image, but libvirt doesnt know about the checkpoint, backup then fails with:
+This can result in a situation, where the bitmap is still defined in the qcow image, but libvirt doesn't know about the checkpoint, backup then fails with:

 `Unable to execute QEMU command 'transaction': Bitmap already exists`

-By default `virtnbdbackup` attempts to store the checkpoint information in the default backup directory, in situations where it detects an checkpoint is missing, it attempts to redefine them from the prior backups.
+By default `virtnbdbackup` attempts to store the checkpoint information in the default backup directory, in situations where it detects a checkpoint is missing, it attempts to redefine them from the prior backups.

-In order to store the checkpoint information at some central place the option `--checkpointdir` can be used, this allows to have persistent checkpoints stored across multiple nodes:
+In order to store the checkpoint information at some central place the option `--checkpointdir` can be used, this allows having persistent checkpoints stored across multiple nodes:

 As example:

- 1) Create backup on host A, store checkpoints in shared directory between hosts in `/mnt/shared/vm1`:
+ 1) Create backup on host A, store checkpoints in a shared directory between hosts in `/mnt/shared/vm1`:

 `virtnbdbackup -d vm1 -l full -o /tmp/backup_hosta --checkpointdir /mnt/shared/vm1`

- 2) After backup, the virtual machine is relocated to bost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with:
+ 2) After backup, the virtual machine is relocated to boost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with: